davidcoallier/nerian.github.com/_posts/2011-2-28-RPS-3-spork_and_mongoid.markdown

 MongoDB is a document oriented database.
 To sum it up what it means: Flexibility.

-Mongoid is a ORM that harness the power of MongoDB in a very elegant way.
+Mongoid is a ODM that harness the power of MongoDB in a very elegant way.
 Its power lies around a very good documentation and an active community.

 Spork is a gem designed to allow you to run your spec very quickly.
 How does it do that?
 It preloads your Rails environment.
 You'll notice a difference in that your testing starts right away, instead of waiting a few seconds.